-- 1. Must have completed the Cisco College general admission application and be enrolled in Cisco College. - 2.
-Must fulfill the Cisco College requirements for the A.A.S. degree. - 3.
-Must be a high school graduate or have received a GED. - 4.
-Must be a Licensed Vocational Nurse licensed to practice in the State of Texas. - 5.
-Must complete all prerequisite courses, except for the 3-hour Language, Philosophy & Culture or Creative Arts course. - 6.
-All applicants must submit a current, complete nursing program application.
-Nursing program applications are available from the Health Sciences Assistant.
-Applicants reapplying to the program must visit the Health Sciences Assistant and submit a new application page to accompany their previous application. - 7.
-Applicant should submit official copies of all college transcripts, regardless of classes or grades. - 8.
-Have current immunizations including Hepatitis B vaccine series completed or show serologic confirmation of immunity to Hepatitis B virus.
-(Hepatitis B series must be complete before students' application are considered complete. - 9.
-All applicants must be TSI complete or college ready in reading, writing and math. - 10.
-Must take the Health Education Systems Incorporated (HESI -A2) Admission Assessment during one of our scheduled testing sessions.
-A minimum passing rate of
+- 1. Must have completed the Cisco College general admission application and be enrolled as a student of Cisco College. - 2.
+Must be TSI complete or college ready in Reading, Writing, and Math. - 3.
+Must submit official copies of all college transcripts regardless of classes or grades. - 4.
+Must fulfill the Cisco College requirements for the AAS degree. - 5.
+Must be a high school graduate or have a GED. - 6.
+Must be an LVN licensed to practice in the state of Texas.

-75% on each of the following components is recommended, but scores less than 75% do not automatically preclude a student from being considered.
-Reading Comprehension, Grammar, Vocabulary and Mathematics.
-A score of less than 75% on any component will require re-testing of that component, not all areas (only one retake per section).
+- 7. Must complete all prerequisite courses except for the 3-hour Fine Arts or Humanities which may be taken in second semester of the program. - 8.
+Must submit a current, complete nursing program application available in the Health Sciences office. - 9.
+Must have completed the Hep B immunization series of 3 shots or provide serologic confirmation of immunity to the Hepatitis B virus before student can submit an application. - 10.
+Must take the Health Education Systems Incorporated (HESI A-2) Admission Assessment during one of our scheduled testing sessions.
+A minimum passing rate is 75% on each component of the test; however, scores of less than 75% do not automatically preclude a student from consideration.
+The test includes the following subjects: Reading Comprehension, Grammar, Vocabulary and Knowledge and Critical Thinking.